Rashomon Sets and Model Multiplicity in Federated Learning: Training of the Models

 \section{Training of the Models}

 We conducted all experiments on a machine equipped with a 256 AMD EPYC 9554 64-Core Processor and 1TB of RAM.
 All experiments were conducted solely on CPUs, as no dedicated GPU was available on this system.
-Table~\ref{tab:performance_metrics} reports the average time needed to train a single model and the total time required to train the 400 models used to construct the Rashomon set for the Dutch, ACS Income, and MNIST datasets.
+Table~\ref{tab:performance_metrics} reports the average time needed to train a single model and the total time required to train the 400 Rashomon set candidate models used to construct the Rashomon sets for the Dutch, ACS Income, and MNIST datasets.
 As described in the main text, we used a single-layer classifier for Dutch and ACS Income, and a two-layer neural network with a ReLU activation in the hidden layer for MNIST.
 These relatively simple architectures were selected to make the re-training approach feasible within an FL context.
+Furthermore, we performed re-training by varying the size of the set of clients participating in each training round $|\psi|$, the number of rounds $R$, and the random initializations.
+Specifically, we choose $|\psi| \in \{\frac{|\mathcal{C}|}{4}, \frac{|\mathcal{C}|}{2}, \frac{3|\mathcal{C}|}{4}, |\mathcal{C}|\}$ for client set $\mathcal{C}$ and $R \in [1,10]$.
 Re-training remains the standard approach for generating Rashomon set candidates in the centralized learning literature, even though it is resource-intensive.
 Despite this, we were able to obtain the Rashomon set with 400 models in a reasonable time, as shown in Table~\ref{tab:performance_metrics}.
 We acknowledge, however, that applying this technique to larger or more complex models becomes impractical.

-An important direction for future work is to develop alternative strategies that reduce training time by exploiting the internal working of FL.
+With regard to communication costs, the complete pipeline introduced in Section~\ref{sec:pipeline} adds at most two communication rounds on top of the standard FL setting.
+An important direction for future work is to develop alternative strategies that reduce training time by exploiting the internal workings of FL.